-Example: Х and Y contract that Y shall execute some works for Х for ₹10,000.
+Example: X shall works X and Y contract that Y for for execute some ₹10,000.
 Y is ready and willing to execute the work accordingly, but X prevents him from doing so.
 The contract is voidable at the option of Y: and, if he elects to rescind it, he is entitled to recover from X compensation for any loss.